 According to literature, the steps of Surya Kund are a stylized mirror image of the Shikhara that unfortunately no longer exists.
 Symbolically it brought together the fire and the water.

 Turtles still live in the waters of this tank.
 This tank is also called Ramakund for the legend of Rama associated with the place.

 Sabhamandapa at Sun Temple, Modhera

 Sabhamandapa is a diagonally arranged octagonal hall that welcomes you with its exquisite toran.
-Its best feature is it’s magnificent carved pillars carrying Torana arches in alternate triangular and semi- circular designs.
-Literature tells me there are 52 pillars denoting the 52 weeks in a solar year.
+Its best feature is it’s magnificently carved pillars carrying Torana arches in alternate triangular and semi-circular designs.
+Literature tells me there are 52 pillars denoting the 52 weeks of a solar year.
 The heavily carved pillars have scenes from Ramayana, Mahabharata & Krishna Leela.
-Some of the scenes that I remember is Sita in Ashok Vatika in Sri Lanka, Vanar Sena with stones in their hands to make the bridge, Krishna with Govardhan Parvat on his finger tip and Arjuna with his bow in Draupadi’s Swayamvar.
+Some of the scenes that I remember is Sita in Ashok Vatika in Sri Lanka, Vanar Sena with stones in their hands to make the bridge, Krishna with Govardhan Parvat on his fingertip and Arjuna with his bow in Draupadi’s Swayamvar.
 There are Vishkanya’s doing their makeup.

 This hall was used for public functions – religious or otherwise like councils, performances or public meetings.